Nancy-Kolaski/Nancy-Kolaski.github.io/project5.md

 ### GANs(Generative Adversarial Network) ________________________________________________________
 <img src="assets/ML/GAN_pic.png" alt="GAN Pic" style="width: 100px; height: auto;">

+- GANs can create artificial data (text & images).
+This model uses two different neural networks working against eachother.
+  - Generator: creates data based on real inputs
+  - Discriminator: gets samples of real * artificial data, and then tries to determine which is which.
+  - The generator then takes the results & attempts to amke better artificial data before the whole process is repeated.
+In this way, the two adversarial networks work against eachopther to improve.

 - Determine safest places to live in the future:
   - Use two adversarial neural networks working against each other